Medicine at University of St George's Medical School & Interview Questions 2023

 Must include Chemistry and Biology or Human Biology.
 General Studies A Levels must be completed within two years of course commencement, within one sitting.

 Higher level: 18 points at Higher Level, with a minimum score of 6 in at least Biology and Chemistry.
 Standard level: A minimum score of 5 must be attained in Mathematics (or Maths Studies) and English, if at least a B grade has not previously been attained in GCSE/IGCSE/O level Maths and English.

 AAA Highers: AAA including Chemistry and/or Biology Advanced Highers: AA including Chemistry and/or Biology Subjects: Must include Chemistry and/or Biology.
 English Language at Standard Grade 2 or higher is required.

 How Does St. George's Medical School Look At The UCAT?

-Needs minimum of 2480, and minimum of 500 in each section.
-SJT is not used.
+Needs a minimum of 500 in each UCAT subsection

 Required for graduates.
 Both the section scores and overall cut-off score need to be met.

 Section score: Minimum of 50 in each individual section

 Overall score: Minimum overall GAMSAT score (calculated every year)